 Legislation to amend the Toxic Substances Control Act (TSCA), already introduced in the Senate, has taken a step forward in the House of Representatives as well.
 On April 14, 2015, the Environment and Energy Subcommittee of the House Energy and Commerce Committee held a hearing on a discussion draft of the TSCA Modernization Act, which would reform the nearly 40-year-old federal law regulating chemicals.
 At the hearing, most of the witnesses and Representatives present indicated at least preliminary support for the narrowly-targeted approach of the discussion draft.
 Mark-up of the discussion draft is tentatively scheduled for May 14, another indication that TSCA legislation is likely to move fairly rapidly this year.

-- Authorize EPA to remove chemicals from the Inventory.
-EPA would be required to periodically collect information in order to remove from the TSCA Chemical Substance Inventory chemicals that are no longer manufactured or processed in the U.S. The Udall-Vitter bill would keep these chemicals on the Inventory, but would deem them “inactive.”
+EPA would be required to periodically collect information in order to remove from the TSCA Chemical Substance Inventory chemicals that are no longer manufactured or processed in the U.S. The Udall-Vitter bill would keep these chemicals on the Inventory but would deem them “inactive.”

 Chairman Shimkus said that the discussion draft will be revised and republished prior to a Subcommittee markup scheduled for May 14.
 Changes to the discussion draft will likely reflect feedback provided by EPA Assistant Administrator Jim Jones during his testimony before the Subcommittee.
 Jones testified that EPA saw several key issues with the discussion draft, including:

-- The threshold for conducting risk evaluations.
-The discussion draft would require EPA to find a reasonable basis for concluding that the chemical has a high enough potential to present an unreasonable risk before EPA can evaluate the potential risk posed by that chemical.
-According to Jones, this creates a “catch-22,” as EPA must make a finding on risk before undertaking the risk evaluation.
+- That the discussion draft would require EPA to find a reasonable basis for concluding that the chemical has a high enough potential to present an unreasonable risk before EPA can evaluate the potential risk posed by that chemical.
+According to Jones, this creates a “catch-22,” as EPA must make a finding on risk before undertaking the risk evaluation;

-- The role of costs in promulgating a risk management rule.
-Jones noted that the discussion draft is ambiguous on how EPA should incorporate cost when issuing a risk management rule; specifically, it is not clear whether the bill would preserve the existing cost-benefit balancing requirements or merely require the consideration of cost.
+- That the discussion draft is ambiguous on how EPA should incorporate cost when issuing a risk management rule; specifically, it is not clear whether the bill would preserve the existing cost-benefit balancing requirements or merely require the consideration of cost;

-- Unachievable deadlines for EPA action.
-Jones explained that EPA would be unable to meet the tight deadlines set by the bill.
-In particular, EPA would be unable to meet the deadline for completing a risk evaluation requested by a manufacturer (6 months after the request) and for issuing a final risk management rule (6 months after publication of the proposed rulemaking).
+- That the EPA would be unable to meet the tight deadlines set by the bill - in particular, EPA would be unable to meet the deadline for completing a risk evaluation requested by a manufacturer (6 months after the request) and for issuing a final risk management rule (6 months after publication of the proposed rulemaking); and

-- The omission of language directing fees to EPA.
-Jones commented that removing the cap on fees would not assist EPA in administering the chemical management program, as the resources would go to the general fund in the Treasury and not to EPA
+- That removing the cap on fees would not assist EPA in administering the chemical management program, as the resources would go to the general fund in the Treasury and not to EPA/

 The Subcommittee will also consider input from the panel of witnesses that testified at the hearing.
 The American Chemistry Council requested further guidance on manufacturer-initiated risk evaluations and on the degree to which state governments may adopt and enforce regulations identical to EPA.
 The Society of Chemical Manufacturers and Affiliates asked that the Subcommittee adopt certain aspects of the Udall-Vitter bill—including industry-drafted risk evaluations and the development of a list of inactive chemicals in commerce.
 The Alliance of Automobile Manufacturers requested an exemption for replacement parts used to service in-use vehicles that were designed prior to the effective date of chemical restrictions.
 Finally, Safer Chemicals, Healthy Families, a coalition of NGOs, raised concerns that cost-effectiveness analysis may limit EPA’s ability to issue risk management rules and asked that the discussion draft eliminate the threshold for risk evaluations.